-The brief for the Beggs’ residence in Waikanae was to design a contemporary, sustainable house to showcase the DSHH (Digital Self Heating Home) system.
+The brief for this new house in Waikanae was to design a contemporary, sustainable house to showcase the DSHH (Digital Self Heating Home) system.
 The clients also wanted a contemporary layout to suit the needs of a modern family, as well as strong design features especially on the eastern side which is clearly visible from the street.
 The 2-storey with in-ground basement design was to be driven by the existing topography.

 The house faces north and abundant light fills the first floor through the high windows.
 The ground floor was nested in the landscape with highlight windows providing light and ventilation.
 An open plan living area was designed which is easily accessible from the bedrooms and the ground floor.
 Featured exposed structural steel beams complement the light atmosphere of the living area.
 A timber slat deck along the north side of the house provides a lovely outdoor living area.